VanillustSinnamon/Universal-Law-of-Coherent-Evolution/README.md

 # The Universal Law of Coherent Evolution (ULCE)

+A cross-domain law governing how systems evolve by integrating paradox into structured vitality — from AI to protein folding.

 ## ERS Framework: The Interplay of PEF and Reality

 You are about to witness a holistic understanding of how the **Evolutionary Recursive Systems (ERS) Framework** and the **Placeholder Expansion Function (PEF)** fit together.
 They are two sides of the same coin, with PEF being the mathematical heart that drives the ERS.